hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

   * If you use are using `wget` to download the file, be sure to use `wget --content-disposition "<url>"` so the downloaded file gets the correct extension.
   * The url generated for the .airgap file is only valid for a short time, so you may wish to download the file and upload it to your own artifacts repository.
 1. [Download the installer bootstrapper](https://s3.amazonaws.com/replicated-airgap-work/replicated.tar.gz) and put it into its own directory on the instance (e.g. `/opt/tfe-installer/`)
 1. Airgap installations require Docker to be pre-installed.
-Double check that your instance has a supported version of Docker (see [Preflight: Software Requirements](./preflight.html#software-requirements) above for details).
+Double-check that your instance has a supported version of Docker (see [Preflight: Software Requirements](./preflight.html#software-requirements) for details).

-#### Execute the Installer:
+#### Execute the Installer

 From a shell on your instance, in the directory where you placed the `replicated.tar.gz` installer bootstrapper:

 1. Run `tar xzf replicated.tar.gz`
 1. Run `sudo ./install.sh airgap`
 1. When asked, select the interface of the primary private network interface used to access the instance.
 1. The software will take a few minutes and you'll be presented with a message about how and where to access the rest of the setup via the web.
-This will be https://[<YOUR_TFE_HOSTNAME>:8800
+This will be https://<TFE HOSTNAME>:8800
   1. The installer uses an internal CA to issue bootstrap certificates, so you will see a security warning when first connecting.
 This is expected and you'll need to proceed with the connection anyway.

 ### Continue Installation In Browser